amir-shiri2022/amir-shiri2022/README.md

-- 👋 Hi, I’m amir shiri
+- 👋 Hi, I’m Amir Shiri
 - 👀 I’m interested in c# and DDD